-(a) Fund levee operation and maintenance.
-For the purposes of Water Code Section 85306, State investments in levee operation and maintenance of Delta project levees and nonproject levees shall be prioritized as follows:

-(1) For project levees, funding should be prioritized to ensure levees are operated and maintained in accordance with Code of Federal Regulations, Title 33, Part 208.10, applicable federal Operation and Maintenance manuals, active in federal Public Law 84-99 Rehabilitation Program, and consistent with Central Valley Flood Protection Board Resolution No. 2018-06 for Acceptable Operation and Maintenance of the State Plan of Flood Control.

-(2) For nonproject levees, funding should be prioritized to ensure levees are operated and maintained to protect the Delta's physical characteristics.

-(b) Delta levees investment strategy.
-The priorities listed in the Table 1 below and depicted in Delta Plan Appendix P dated [XXXX], which is incorporated herein by this reference as if fully set forth, shall guide State discretionary investments in the improvement of Delta levees.
+- (a) Fund levee operation and maintenance.
+For the purposes of Water Code Section 85306, State investments in levee operation and maintenance of Delta project levees and nonproject levees shall be prioritized as follows: - (1) For project levees, funding should be prioritized to ensure levees are operated and maintained in accordance with Code of Federal Regulations, Title 33, Part 208.10, and applicable federal Operation and Maintenance manuals, active in federal Public Law 84-99 Rehabilitation Program, and consistent with Central Valley Flood Protection Board Resolution No. 2018-06 for Acceptable Operation and Maintenance of the State Plan of Flood Control. - (2) For nonproject levees, funding should be prioritized to ensure levees are operated and maintained to protect the Delta's physical characteristics. - (b) Delta levees investment strategy.
+The priorities listed in the Table 1 below and depicted in Delta Plan Appendix P dated August 2021, which is incorporated herein by this reference as if fully set forth, shall guide State discretionary investments in the improvement of Delta levees.
 The California Department of Water Resources' funding decisions are subject to its consideration of the benefits, costs, engineering considerations, and other factors.
 As the California Department of Water Resources selects levee improvement projects for funding through its levee funding programs, it should fund projects at the Very-High priority islands or tracts, before funding projects at High Priority or Other Priority islands or tracts.
-If available funds are sufficient to fully fund levee improvement projects on High Priority islands or tracts should be funded and after those projects have been fully funded, then levee improvement projects at Other Priority islands or tracts may be funded.
+If available funds are sufficient to fully fund levee improvement projects at the Very-High Priority islands or tracts, then funds for levee improvement projects on High Priority islands or tracts should be funded and after those projects have been fully funded, then levee improvement projects at Other Priority islands or tracts may be funded.